 Function-as-a-Service (FaaS)

-You have to provide a physical or virtual server if you want to host an application on the internet.
-Not only this, but you also have to manage an operating system and look after web server hosting procedures.
+If you want to host an application on the Internet, you must provide a physical or virtual server.
+You also have to manage an operating system and manage web server hosting procedures.

 The Function-as-a-Service cloud computing model removes all these requirements.
 Your cloud service provider handles all this – physical hardware/infrastructure, virtual machine OS, web server management, etc. – to enable your developers to focus on the core product instead.